New Delhi Expat Guide

 4. Heath System in New Delhi

 There are numerous private hospitals in Delhi, but only a few would meet standards that most Westerners are accustomed to.
 The general perception is that even these hospitals lack the attention to sanitation and hygiene, vital to a medical setting.
 Although medical treatment is generally inexpensive, it is always best to have health insurance.
 Costs for complicated or emergency treatment can become very expensive, relatively quickly.
+To know about healthcare system in Delhi, India check out our healthcare region page.

 5. Medical Insurance for Expatriates in New Delhi